Why the UFO Community Must Step Up Its Game

 Beware The UFO Club Syndrome

-How sad and typical.
+How typical is the placard to this story.
 I’ve been raising points and challenging the ridiculous and unproven claims made by a ‘UFO club’ called A.U.F.O.A. on Facebook.
 There are others of course but this bunch take the cake.
 It stands for ‘Australian UFO Action.’
 It seems they cannot take any heat when their fantastic conspiratorial claims, blurry videos or dodgy reports are challenged, or you comment on an allied story they run.

 I haven’t been hostile, or belligerent.
 I have been direct and simply asked for proof… what do I get.?
 I get banned (BLOCKED) from making any comments on their pages and all my posts get removed.
 How bloody childish.
 You are a group of FAKES claiming to make a worthwhile contribution to UFO Research when all you are doing is perpetuating garbage.
 You wouldn’t know what the word ‘Research’ meant.